shukriadams/guides/raspberrypi-samba-server.md

 # Samba server on Raspberry Pi

-- Requires a Rarpberry Pi b or better.
+- Requires a Rarpberry Pi 3b or better.
 - confirmed working on Stretch and Buster.

     sudo apt-get update